 47. The History Of Benjamin Franklin – Benjamin Franklin Life History

-- Benjamin Franklin (1706-1790) was an American inventor, scientist, politician, printer, author, journalist, diplomat and one of the Founding Fathers of the United States.
+- Benjamin Franklin (1706-1790) was an American inventor, scientist, politician, printer, author, journalist, diplomat, and one of the Founding Fathers of the United States.

-- Although he had only two years of formal education, he was a very skilled writer who began contributing content to a newspaper run by his elder brother in Boston since he was a teenager.
+- Although he had only two years of formal education, he was a very skilled writer who began contributing content to a newspaper run by his elder brother in Boston when he was a teenager.

 - He became a successful printer and even opened a bookstore, gaining wealth.
 His book series The Poor Richard’s Almanack brought him more fame.